sciZer0/7/v/README.md

 Specifically, high (even extreme) efficiency is possible thanks to the use of a new consensus mechanism.

-In turn, the new consensus mechanism involves the use of Soul-Bonded Tokens (SBTs) and Zero-Knowledge technologies.
+In turn, the new consensus mechanism involves the use of Soul-Bonded Tokens (SBTs) and Zero-Knowledge (ZK) technologies.